 Wash thoroughly with antiseptic soap and have the camp physician examine the bite.
-Dress wound with antibiotic ointment.
-Confirm tetanus immunization status and administer TD if most recent booster was not within five years.
+Dress wounds with antibiotic ointment.
+Confirm tetanus immunization status and administer TD if the most recent booster was not within five years.
 Watch for signs of infection.